 Waverley Borough Council has appointed three Independent Persons.
-These are members of the Community who The Independent Person is a person who has have applied for the post following advertisement of a vacancy for the post and is have been appointed by a positive vote from a majority of all the members of Council.
+These are members of the Community who have applied for the post following advertisement of a vacancy for the post and have been appointed by a positive vote from a majority of all the members of Council.